PaceKW/A-Mood-Story/README.md

 # A Mood Story

-⏰ Updated on Tue, 11 Jun 2024 07:13:32 GMT
+⏰ Updated on Wed, 08 May 2024 09:56:10 GMT

-💭 Thought: Koding itu kayak puisi, butuh ritme dan inspirasi.
+💭 Thought: Mau makan enak setelah deadline selesai.